11 January 2022

 Actions are commenced by service of the summons or order of justice, summoning the defendant to a first hearing of the action in a general list which takes place on Friday afternoons.

-Once a plaintiff commences an action in Jersey by way of a summons or order of justice, the plaintiff must arrange for it to be served on the defendant and thereafter convene a first hearing by "tabling" the action.
-"Tabling" the action is effected by officially notifying the court that the matter is to be listed for an initial hearing.
+Once a plaintiff commences an action in Jersey by way of a summons or order of justice, the plaintiff must arrange for it to be served on the defendant and thereafter convene a first hearing by “tabling” the action (notifying the court).

 A simple summons may be served by ordinary service.
 This involves serving the documents at an address by post or by fax, or by leaving the document at the defendant’s “proper address” as defined in the RCR.

-The process for applying to the Court for permission to serve a party outside of the jurisdiction of Jersey is considered at 3.3 above.
+The process for applying to the court for permission to serve a party outside of the jurisdiction of Jersey is considered in 3.3 Jurisdictional Requirements for a Defendant.

-Where permission to serve the party outside of the jurisdiction is granted by the Court, the Court will generally specify the means through which service shall be effected, typically by post and may include by email.
-The Court will also will stipulate a return date upon which the defendant is to appear.
+Where permission to serve the party outside of the jurisdiction is granted by the court, the court will generally specify the means through which service shall be effected, typically by post and possibly by email.
+The court will also stipulate a return date upon which the defendant is to appear.

 Failure to Respond

-There is no need for a defendant to respond prior to attending the first hearing of an action to which he or she has been summoned.
-If he or she does not attend, the plaintiff may apply for judgment by default against the defendant at the first hearing.
+There is no need for a defendant to respond prior to attending the first hearing of an action to which they have been summoned.
+If they do not attend, the plaintiff may apply for judgment by default against the defendant at the first hearing.